chetansingh156578/Scribbler-Website-Frontend/README.md

 - Read already published blogs
 - Like and comment on a blog post
 - Delete personal blog enties<br>
-The website is build using HTML5, CSS3 and JS as a MPA.
+The website is build using HTML5, CSS3 and JS as a Multiple Page Application (MPA).